 What is public sector innovation?

-Public sector innovation is about using new approaches, from policy design to service delivery, to improve the performance and responsiveness of the public sector.
+Public sector innovation is both an imperative and an opportunity for governments today.
+It is about using new approaches, from policy design to service delivery, to improve the performance and responsiveness of the public sector.

 Did you know?

 - By means of the innovative approach “New Ways of Working” focusing on enhancing efficiency and effectiveness, rescheduling working time and rethinking office space, the Federal Public Service of Mobility and Transport in Belgium will be able to end the lease contract for one of its buildings in 2014 saving up to 1.7 million Euros per year.

 - In rural areas of Mexico, citizens can receive government welfare payments in community-owned stores, gas stations and telecommunications offices.

 - In Denmark, savings of up to 70% are expected by moving public service transactions from face-to-face service delivery to online self-service channels only.

 What is the Observatory of Public Sector Innovation doing?

 The OECD has developed an Observatory of Public Sector Innovation (OPSI) which collects and analyses examples and shared experiences of public sector innovation to provide practical advice to countries on how to make innovations work.
 The OPSI does this by: